ADAQ-SYM: Automated Symmetry Analysis of Defect Orbitals: Discussion

 Having a loose tolerance parameter for the AFLOW-SYM crystal symmetry finder can be useful in ambiguous cases since ADAQ-SYM will then run for a larger set of symmetry operators, which gives an overview and can provide insight to what extent the orbitals are asymmetric with regards to each operator.
 It is also recommended to do this when multiple gradual distortions of the same defect are examined.
-The initial excited state calculation of the silicon vacancy seemed to show a case of the pseudo Jahn-Teller effect where the symmetry was reduced and the degenerate states split despite not being partially occupied in either spin channel.
+The initial PBE excited state calculation of the silicon vacancy in 4H-SiC seemed to show a case of the pseudo Jahn-Teller effect where the symmetry was reduced and the degenerate states split despite not being partially occupied in either spin channel.
 Upon running a simulation with more accurate tolerance parameters the point group remained $\mathrm{C_{3v}}$ and the splitting reduced to less than the threshold of 10 meV.
-For cases like this, convergence becomes more important and looser high-throughput simulations may exaggerate these effects, to resolve this one can have a higher degeneracy tolerance parameter which will cause more states to be grouped together as degenerate.
+This effect did not appear in the HSE simulation.
+For cases where the occupied state is very close to empty states convergence becomes more important and looser high-throughput simulations may exaggerate these effects.
+To resolve this one can either run more accurate calculations, or have a higher degeneracy tolerance parameter which will cause more states to be grouped together as degenerate.